-Old Dominion Will Prove Its Superiority Through The Downturn, But The Price Gives Pause
+Old Dominion Will Prove Its Superiority Through The Downturn, But The Price Gives Pause (NASDAQ:ODFL)

 Bracing For The Downturn

 With a highly variable cost base, management is already moving to reduce negative leverage.
 The company exited 2019 with about 25% excess capacity after an uptick in capital spending, and management is already moving to park unneeded trucks and limit deadhead miles (miles driven where the truck is not carry a load for customers).
-Management is also reducing its active employee count by about 15%, though furloughed workers will get their health care premiums paid by the company and will retain their seniority.
+Management is also reducing its active employee count.
+Furloughs have reduced the employee count by about 5% from January, with furloughed workers getting their health care premiums paid by the company and retaining their seniority, with an overall reduction of about 15% on a year-over-year basis.

 Management indicated on the call that its competitors have thus far been responsible with respect to pricing.
 Certainly the drop in diesel fuel costs (down almost 10% between March 16 and April 20 and 20% since the start of the year) helps on pricing through lower fuel surcharges, but I do expect that at least some of Old Dominion’s rivals will try to compete more aggressively on price to keep their trucks full.
 In the past, this has led to temporary share losses for Old Dominion, but the company has typically regained much of that business on the basis of their superior service levels.

-Note: Editor's note: This article was amended on 4/28/2020 to reflect a clarification related to furloughed workers.